PTSD Compensation for IT Employee – The Level of Mental Health Disability Support.

 The employer’s insurance company usually pays for the compensation of employees.
 There remain questions about the significance of these costs for insurance and employment agencies.

-d) Implications of not extending benefits:
+D. Implications of not extending benefits:

 More information on the issues of compensation claims for PTSD must be available from public security agencies and leaders of the Union.
 More research is required to determine and transmit to dangerous situational legal obligations of organizations recruiting public safety professionals.

-Workplace PTSD Compensation Claims:
+What is Workplace PTSD Compensation Claims?